Planning applications in rural areas

-- a pre-application meeting held prior to the application being submitted (held with council, relevant agencies and the applicant);
+- pre-application meeting held before the application being submitted (held with council, relevant agencies and the applicant)

-- clear guidelines about which authorities to talk to about the various aspects of the application and when; and,
+- clear guidelines about which authorities to talk to about the various aspects of the application and when

 - a checklist of what to include in an application and Farm Plan provided at the start of the process, ensures the applicant is clear about expectations from the beginning.